Dom1L/GDSC23/data/README.md

-# Capgemini Global Data Science Challenge 2023 README
+# Capgemini GDSC 2023 README (Data-Folder)
-# (Data-Folder)

 ## Overview
-This directory contains the whole data that is used for the training, evaluation and testing of the selected ML model as well as a metadata csv file.
+This folder contains the whole data that is used for the training, evaluation and testing of the selected ML model as well as a metadata csv file.
 For further details look at the **Data** section below.

 ## Model Files
 This is the expected structure for accessing the given data within the notebooks.
 Paths with no file ending are folders.